-Reshaping how health and care data is used (DHSC proposals)
+Reshaping how health and care data is used

-This factsheet summarises the Department of Health and Social Care's (DHSC) proposals, set out in Data saves lives: reshaping health and social care with data, to better use data across the health and care system.
+This factsheet summarises the Department of Health and Social Care's (DHSC) objectives, set out in the 2022 policy paper Data saves lives: reshaping health and social care with data better to use data across the health and care system.
+This included objectives for 2022 through 2026.